Auto-B-Good

-Auto-B-Good is a 2005-2006 American animated preschool television series.
+Auto-B-Good is a 2005-2006 American animated children's television series.
 The series features short stories set in the fictional City of Auto, in which all the citizens are cars.
 The program is explicitly designed to teach children lessons in moral character and values.
 Auto-B-Good was produced by Wet Cement Productions.
 The show was shown on certain PBS stations on PBS Kids before moving to Smile of a Child/TBN until early 2019.

+The show educates and informs children ages 3 to 8.